 A good assistant won't be a barrier to the child working with other children, and all good ones are aware that the more success the child achieves, the less reliant the child will be on their support.

 What should you expect from your child's teaching assistant (TA or LSA)?

 The role of a teaching assistant

-Support assistants are taking on increasingly important roles within the classroom, but they are not a replacement for a trained teacher who should maintain overall responsibility for the teaching and learning of all children in their care.
+Teaching Assistants (TAs) or Learning Support Assistants (LSAs) are taking on increasingly important roles within the classroom, but they are not a replacement for a trained teacher (or therapist) who should maintain overall responsibility for the teaching and learning of all children in their care.

-Often they will assist a child with organisation, helping them to become more self-reliant over time.
-Typically they will help a child achieve behavioural objectives in and out of lessons.
+Often Teaching Assistants will help a child with organisation, enabling them to become more self-reliant over time.
+Where necessary they will help a child achieve behavioural objectives in and out of lessons.

 Teaching/learning support assistants can support pupils of all ages, but their input depends on a number of factors.
 These include the age of the pupil, the nature of the difficulty and the context in which they are being educated.
 Their role is far-reaching and varied.

 In most cases the aim of extra support is to give a child access to the mainstream curriculum (though possibly not the whole programme of study).
 Work shouldn't be too different from that undertaken by the rest of the class, but may be adapted to take account of learning need.
 The assistant acts as a bridge, helping with what they need to do to get from where they are currently to where they want to be.
 An assistant may ensure different learning styles are adopted, perhaps kinaesthetic, visual, practical, or act as a scribe or amanuensis to help the child achieve the learning objectives.